rkiddy/OpenCalAccessData/README.md

+The OpenCalAccessData project is an attempt to publish information about the CalAccess data dump that is released by the California Secretary of State's office, Political Reform Division and publish "fixes" to data so that others might find this information more valuable.

 The zip file at http://campaignfinance.cdn.sos.ca.gov/dbwebexport.zip contains two zip files, one with a "doc_" prefix and the other with a "db_" prefix.
 The doc file has not changed since I have been tracking this (2013/10/28).
 The db file changes every day, but I am not sure what time it gets updated, if there